personalrobotics/tycho_calibration/README.md

 9. After you obtain the result, paste it in the the calibration script and run the script again with STEP 0 to visualize the quality of the transforamtion.

+10. Once done, copy the parameters over to `hebi_env`.

+11. Additionally, update the URDF model in `hebi_description`.

 ## Tips

-1. When collecting recording for DH links, it is preferred to record static pose. i.e. Place the robot at a fixed location, record, stop record, allow robot to move.
+1. When collecting recording for DH links, it is preferred to record static pose. i.e. Place the robot at a fixed location, record, stop record quickly, allow robot to move.
 This counts as one recording.
 You need enough recordings to cover the whole config space + you can favor the workstation space by collecting more data there.

 2. Please document your FK\_log in results/FK\_log.

-3. Once done, copy the parameters over to `hebi_env`.